akshaykhanna/Cron-Expression-Parser/README.md

 ## Run tests
 > npm run test

+## What is cron string ?

+A Cron string, often referred to as a Cron expression or Cron schedule, is a string of text used to represent a schedule for executing recurring tasks or jobs on Unix-like operating systems.
+It specifies when and how often a task should run, down to the minute, hour, day, month, and day of the week.
+Cron strings are commonly used for automating routine system maintenance, running scripts, or scheduling other repetitive tasks.

+It provide a flexible and powerful way to schedule recurring tasks, making them a fundamental tool for system administrators and developers working with Unix-based systems.

 ## What is a valid cron string ?

 A valid Cron string must adhere to specific rules and format to be considered valid.
 Here are the typical validations for a valid Cron string:

 Number of Fields: A valid Cron string should consist of six fields separated by spaces: minute, hour, day of the month, month, day of the week, and the command.
 If there are not exactly six fields, it's invalid.